What Prompted the Memory

 The police had been involved, an ambulance had to be called, and Where Was I?

-Others questioned why the owners of the camp accepted Frieda?,
+Once the question was raised, others began to ponder why the owners of the camp had accepted Frieda?,

 Someone else posed the rhetorical question;